isomerpages/moe-ast/_our-master-teachers/CCE/Mdm Brenda Lee Chew Yan.md

 **Professional Involvement and Contributions**

-1. Character and Citizenship Education Conference 2011: Active and Concerned Citizens.
-Building Character for Community
+1\.
+Character and Citizenship Education Conference 2011: Active and Concerned Citizens.
+Building Character for Community <br>
-2. Redesigning Pedagogy International Conference 2015: Use of Levels of Implementation (LoI) Tool for Implementation of CCE in school
+2. Redesigning Pedagogy International Conference 2015: Use of Levels of Implementation (LoI) Tool for Implementation of CCE in school<br>
-3. Teachers’ Conference 2016: Empowering teachers through co-teaching in Character and Citizenship Education (CCE): A Journey… 4.
+3. Teachers’ Conference 2016: Empowering teachers through co-teaching in Character and Citizenship Education (CCE): A Journey… <br>4.
 Redesigning Pedagogy International Conference 2017: Two Heads are better than one.
 Co- facilitating Learning Experiences in the CCE Classroom.